 An online service provider who becomes a member will only need to integrate its login system once with the identity federation.
 It still needs to sign agreements with each school for access to services.
 Through Skolfederation, service providers get access to a secure, standardised login service that all connected schools can use.

 Skolfederation also has a federation operator who approves and documents all members, coordinates their use and conformation to standards and provides essential services to them.
-It is IIS (The Internet Foundation in Sweden) that has this role.
+It is The Swedish Internet Foundation that has this role.
 The most important function of the federation operator is to manage a directory of all members through which the identity assertions are verified in an impartial and secure way.

 The trust in the identities and attributes used within Skolfederation is of great importance.
 If a party neglects its handling it can lead to confidence deteriorating in all members’ identities and attributes.
 In order to ensure a high level of trust in the identities and attributes within Skolfederation all members must follow the safety precautions specified in the membership agreement.

 Being able to identify a person is an important feature but it is also important to take into account personal privacy.
 Therefore, only the necessary information is sent to online service providers affiliated to Skolfederation.

 A fundamental requirement of Skolfederation is that all parties comply with Personuppgiftslagen 1998:204 (Swedish Personal Data Protection Act).
 It is the responsibility of the member of Skolfederation to ensure that the requirements stipulated in personuppgiftslagen are met and followed.